 College Football Analyst

 Todd Blackledge, who returned to ESPN in 2006, is an analyst for many of the network’s college football events, including College Football Primetime.
-Blackledge is an analyst alongside play-by-play announcer Sean McDonough, with sideline reporter Holly Rowe.
+Blackledge is an analyst alongside play-by-play commentator Sean McDonough, with sideline reporter Holly Rowe.
 He also is a regular contributor to College GameDay, SportsCenter and ESPN Radio.

 Blackledge began his broadcast career as a sports-talk radio host in Ohio, while also doing analysis for the Indianapolis Colts’ preseason, the Big East Network and for ESPN.
 He also worked on the Emmy Award-winning Penn State Football Story.